What IS Mindful Medical Massage Therapy?

 Yes, massage DID have a less than savory element of sex-oriented practitioners.
 But that was NOT reflective of those many practitioners who were totally legitimate health care providers.

-Yet the orthodox medical community was EXTREME in its efforts to eliminate ALL health care competition to whatever degree possible.
-So the reputations of the legitimate health focused providers, including homeopathy, herbology, osteopathy, eclectics, and many others were sullied along with the licentious, sexually oriented elements.
+Yet the “orthodox medical community” in the early to mid-1900s was EXTREME in its efforts to eliminate ALL health care competition to whatever degree possible.
+So the reputations of the legitimate health-focused providers, including homeopathy, herbology, osteopathy, eclectics, and many others were sullied along with the licentious, sexually-oriented elements.

 Today, Swedish Massage, in its general understanding, tends to be more associated with the spa-style, purely relaxation or luxury-oriented work.
 Yet to a great extent, the terms massage and bodywork CAN be used interchangeably, depending on the understandings of the people using the terms.